Quantized energy levels

 This is a model of the Bohr atom.
 It shows different levels for the electrons to orbit the nucleus.

 In 1911, Rutherford came up with his model for the atom.
-It used many of the same components of an atom that we know exist today, but it had one glaring issue.
+It used many of the same components of an atom that we know exists today, but it had one glaring issue.
 His model lacked stability.
-Classical electromagnetic theory said that the electrons surrounding the nucleus would quickly collapse because they were emitting electromagnetic waves, causing them to lose energy.
-If this were true, then the atom as we know it would not be able to exist.
+Classical electromagnetic theory said that the electrons surrounding the nucleus would quickly collapse because they were emitting electromagnetic waves during acceleration, causing them to lose energy.
+If this were true, then the atom as we know it would not be able to exist at all.

 Bohr's model of the atom solved this problem.
 He proposed that the laws of classical mechanics must be reconsidered.
 His model said that the electron cloud had stationary orbits, a specific set of orbits for electrons.
 This differed from the assumption that the electron cloud was just a continuum where the electrons were free to orbit the nucleus.
 His model was similar to the solar system in that electrons orbit the nucleus like planets orbit the sun.
 Electrons are held in place by electrostatic forces, and planets are held in place by gravitational forces.